 Now there are a number of reputable OUTLANDER-based tours, so that’s less a concern.

-Alastair notes: “We have been running these tours for eight years and they have been gradually adapted to reflect the priorities of ‘Outlander Tourists’ over the years.
+Alastair noted several years ago: “We have been running these tours for eight years and they have been gradually adapted to reflect the priorities of ‘Outlander Tourists’ over the years.

-Doug and I met with Alastair’s Outlander tour group summer before last at Stuart Castle.
+Doug and I met with Alastair’s Outlander tour group summer before last at Stuart Castle (see image at upper right).

 Hugh Allison

 And if you’re looking for a completely individual, customized tour, do let me also enthusiastically recommend Hugh Allison.
 A registered Scottish Tour Guide and a fascinating story-teller, he’s also a tremendous resource, not only to the popular book-oriented sites, but to the lesser-known delights of the remote Highlands.
-Doug and I went with him for a four-day tour last summer, and it was the highlight of our trip.
-We went all the way up to the Orkneys (where my husband became the Mayor of Puffinville, on the way), and saw prehistoric sites, WWII wrecks, the fattest, laziest cows I’ve ever seen anywhere…and a lot of puffins.
-Then we toured the Northwest of the Highlands, and saw everything from Neolithic _souterrains_ to hair-raising mountain passes on the Isle of Skye.
+Doug and I went with him for a four-day summer tour, and it was the highlight of our trip.
+We went all the way up to the Orkneys (where my husband became the Mayor of Puffinville, on the way), and saw prehistoric sites, WWII wrecks, the fattest, laziest cows I’ve ever seen anywhere… and a lot of puffins.
+Then we toured the Northwest of the Highlands, and saw everything from Neolithic souterrains to hair-raising mountain passes on the Isle of Skye.
 Fabulous trip!
+(At right, an image of Hugh Allison and I.)

 Hugh works with Inverness Tours.